HSchmale16/UsefulScripts/readme.md

 purpose scripts that don't fit into the other directories.

 # License
-You may use this under the terms of the GPL v3.
+This repository is under the MIT license.